JustinTong0323/EdSem2Ass3Part2/writing.md

 Conventions document, especially (but not only) DRY programming.
 Ensure you answer covers the way the two different types of `FrequencyDocument` are instantiated.

+### Answer:

+1. `DataScientist`: This class serves as the main entry point for the application and is responsible for running the two experiments.
+The relationship between `DataScientist` and `FrequencyDocument` is that of a client and a provider.
+2. `FrequencyDocument`: This class holds and processes the frequency of words in a document.
+The `DataScientist` class indirectly interacts with this class through the `InformationDocument<FrequencyDocument>` object.
+3. `FrequencyDocumentPG`: This class is a subclass of `FrequencyDocument` that specifically deals with Project Gutenberg documents.
+The `DataScientist` class indirectly interacts with this class through the `InformationDocument<FrequencyDocumentPG>` object.
+    - The `FrequencyDocument` and `FrequencyDocumentPG` classes are * *instantiated** in the `runExperiment1` and `runExperiment2` methods, respectively, using the `InformationDocument` constructor that takes a class type argument.
+This design allows the `InformationDocument` class to instantiate the correct type of frequency document, depending on the experiment being run.
+4. `FrequencyDocumentReader`: This class reads a document and produces a frequency map of words.
+It is indirectly related to the `DataScientist` class through the `FrequencyDocument` and `FrequencyDocumentPG` classes, which use the `FrequencyDocumentReader` to read and process documents.
+5. `FrequencyReaderConfig`: This class is used to configure the behavior of the document reader.
+It is indirectly related to the `DataScientist` class through the `FrequencyDocument` and `FrequencyDocumentPG` classes, which use the `FrequencyReaderConfig` object to set up their reading configurations.
+6. `FrequencyWord`: This class represents a word and its frequency in a document.
+The `DataScientist` class indirectly interacts with `FrequencyWord` instances through the `InformationDocument` class methods like `getTopNFrequencyWords`.
+7. `InformationDocument`: This generic class serves as a wrapper for the `FrequencyDocument` and `FrequencyDocumentPG` classes.
+   The `DataScientist` class directly uses instances of this class to perform the experiments.
+8. `Runner`: This class is responsible for running the main application, and it creates an instance of the `DataScientist` class to perform the experiments.
+9. `SortingOrder`: This enum is used in the `InformationDocument` class to define the order in which the words are sorted.
+The `DataScientist` class directly interacts with this enum when calling methods like `getTopNWords` and `getTopNFrequencyWords`.
+10. `Translation`: This enum provides translation functionality, specifically the "dog" language translation.
+The `DataScientist` class uses this enum directly in the `experiment1Phase1`, `experiment1Phase3`, `experiment2Phase1`, and `experiment2Phase3` methods.
+11. `Verbosity`: This enum is used in the `FrequencyReaderConfig` class to define the verbosity level of the document reader.
+It is indirectly related to `DataScientist` through the `FrequencyDocument` and `FrequencyDocumentPG` classes, which use the `FrequencyReaderConfig` to configure their behavior.

+---

 ## Explain reading a file ##